taylorhakes/painless/README.md

 #### Ava
 Painless Advantages
-- Easier to debug (single process)
+- Easier to debug (single process and thread)
 - Has everything you need included (assertions, mocking, etc)
 - Doesn't need a separate executable to run (just run `node test.js`)
 - Faster for most types of tests (even IO tests with painless --async flag)